3. Using Stork

 configuration fetched using the Kea

-config-get command returns the configuration presently used
+config-get command returns the configuration currently in use

 by the selected Kea server.
 It is a combination of the configuration